 The POST /sensors/{hardwareAddress}/measurements

-API operation accepts a list of sensor measurements, but there are rules to be aware of:
+API operation accepts a list of device measurements, but there are rules to be aware of:

-- The sensor must be commissioned in SKF systems before sensor data for that sensor can be shared with SKF.
-Sensor data for uncommissioned sensors is not accepted.
+- The device ust be commissioned in SKF systems before data for that device can be shared with SKF.
+Device data for uncommissioned devices is not accepted.

-- Sensor data must be qualified using the sensor’s hardware address.
+- Device data must be qualified using the device’s hardware address.

-- Sensor data must be grouped in a single API request, but the request must not exceed 20 data points, and all data points must originate from the same sensor.
+- Device data must be grouped in a single API request, but the request must not exceed 20 data points, and all data points must originate from the same device.

 - Date and time must always conform to the ISO 8601 format, e.g.,